BluNite/bluHibiscus_quizApp/README.md

 ## About

-The quiz application is timed and presents the user with random multiple choice questions and answers.
-A response of "Correct" or "Incorrect" is thrown with alerts and a change in the choice background to reflect the users answer choice.
+The quiz application is timed and presents the user with random multiple-choice questions and answers.
+A response of "Correct" or "Incorrect" is thrown with alerts and a change in the choice background to reflect the user's answer choice.
 High scores rated can be tracked after the user enters a name.
-Scores are tracked using local storage web api.
+Scores are tracked using local storage web API.

 ---